qmagico/gae-migrations/README.md

 * DESCRIPTION - A description for the migration
 * MIGRATIONS_PER_TASK - How many entities should be migrated per single task run (only use this if you define `get_query()`)
 * RESTRICT_NAMESPACE - Only run this task on the specified namespace
+* MIGRATE_EMPTY - Migrate, even though you have no entities matching the query in that Namespace, default: False

 ##### 4.2 Migration functions